pytest-dev/pytest-bdd/README.rst

     │     └──backend_auth.feature -> ../../features/backend/auth.feature
     ...

-Step definitions could be organized in the next way
+The step definitions would then be organized like this:

 ::